Heather Russell

 Instead of a new particle being created in the proton-proton collision and immediately decaying into standard model particles, it is possible that these new particles could travel through the detector, not interacting with any of the material, before decaying into observable particles.
 These decays would leave a unique and striking signature in the detector: a burst of activity far away from the collision, with nothing in between.

 For the most part, I focused on reconstructing and identifying possible displaced decays in the muon spectrometer.
-This work has led to three peer-reviewed publications and one conference proceedings:
+My main publications in this area are listed below:

 A. Coccaro, D. Curtin, H. J. Lubatti, H. Russell, and J. Shelton, "Data-driven Model-independent Searches for Long-lived Particles at the LHC", Phys.
 Rev. D94 (2016) 113003.